appseconnect/docs/_posts/Deployment/2018-12-12-upgradation and migration.md

 ![MIgrationTool-Snapshot](/staticfiles/deployment/media/Migration/MIgrationTool-Snapshot.png)

-**NOTE**
+**NOTE:
-             1) Select the checkbox of **Clear Connection** if you want to remove the existing connection credentials.
+        1) Select the checkbox of `Clear Connection` if you want to remove the existing connection credentials.

-           2) **Migrate All TimeStamp** will migrate all the data's including the Success, Failure, unprocessed, skipped that was present in the Resync Buckets.
+        2) `Migrate All TimeStamp` will migrate all the data's including the Success, Failure, unprocessed, skipped that was present in the Resync Buckets.

-           3) **Migrate Non-Success** TimeStamp will migrate only the data's that is Unprocessed, Skipped, Failure present in the
+        3) `Migrate Non-Success TimeStamp` will migrate only the data's that is Unprocessed, Skipped, Failure present in the Resync Buckets.**
-                Resync Buckets.